verbb/formie/packages/docs/browser/validation/build-a-custom-validator.md

 `showError()` adds Formie's normal error attributes, message markup, theme classes, and page-tab error state for the field.

-## Run a remote check before submit
+## Run a Remote Check Before Submit

 Validator callbacks are synchronous.
 If your validation needs to call a controller action or another API, mount the form from your own bundle and use the mounted instance event bus.
 Instance event handlers are awaited by the submit pipeline, so they can update validation state before Formie's normal validation pass runs.